Bucketlist Travels logo

 • Woodstock, Oxfordshire, United Kingdom (UK)

-A Baroque beauty, it was built as a gift to John Churchill, 1st Duke of Marlborough, from Queen Anne in thanks for his victory at the Battle of Blenheim on 13th August 1704.
+This Baroque beauty was built as a gift to John Churchill, 1st Duke of Marlborough, from Queen Anne and a grateful nation in thanks for his victory at the Battle of Blenheim on 13th August 1704.
+Passed on down through the generations, it’s now home to the 12th Duke of Marlborough and his family.

 Good for age: 13+